1coderookie/KobraGoNeoInsights/docs/calibration.md

 - Determine the correct printing temperature for the filament you're using.
 - Use the nozzle you're going to use for printing as well - so don't calibrate the e-steps with e.g. a 0.4mm nozzle, when you're printing with a 0.6mm nozzle later.
 - Make sure the pressure of the feeder gear is correct and it's (mostly) the setting you'll use later on as well.
 So don't calibrate with a sloppy feeder gear and crank up the tension later and vice versa.
-- *Make sure to use a fine lined, waterproof pen for that, so don't use a fat marker which aleady draws a 1mm or 2mm wide line!* You want to be as precise as possible here!
+- *Make sure to use a fine lined, waterproof pen for marking the filament, so don't use a fat marker which aleady draws a 1mm or 2mm wide line!* You want to be as precise as possible here!
 - *Make sure to use a precise ruler or a sliding gauge for being able to actually really measure 100mm!* You'd be suprised how bad certain measurement tools actually are and how big deviations can actually be, so make sure to use a sufficient measuring tool.